ufrauq/Ball-Street/ui-design.md

 <br><br>
 <h3 id="userStocks"> User Stocks </h3>
 <img src= "/CS2212-Team5/assets/images/myStocks.jpg" width = "600px" ><br><br>
 On this page, the user will be able to view their stocks.
-There will be player profiles which include a small profile image, how many stock already owned, current trading price, the players  most recent game stats, a purchase button to buy more stocks and an arrow indictating their trade status.
+There will be player profiles which include a small profile image, how many stock is already owned, current trading price, the players  most recent game stats, a purchase button to buy more stocks and an arrow indictating their trade status.
 If a player is clicked on, the user will be sent to the <a href="#playerProfilePage">player profile page. </a>
 <br><br>

 <h3 id="playerProfilePage"> Player Profile Page </h3>